Last Updated on November 5, 2022

 It’s usually a bit crowded, but the spring is surrounded by nature and singing birds.

 The entrance fee for the hot spring alone is 90 bahts, and the site is open every day from 8 am to 5 pm.

 Kayaking is a must-include activity in your Krabi itinerary.
-You can either book a tour with the transfer, the kayak and the guide are included, or drive there and rent a kayak to go on your own.
+You can either book a tour with the transfer, the kayak, and the guide included, or drive there and rent a kayak to go on your own.

 Some tour companies, offer this tour with an elephant riding trek.
 Please don’t ride elephants, if you don’t know why you should never ride elephants, check out this article about it.